 After spending months scoping out a location for the shop, and having preparations made for construction, the Coronavirus pandemic took the nation by storm.
 Keri and the team at Thrive Coffee made the difficult decision to put the in-person coffee shop on hold for the time being and began to brainstorm ways to continue our mission.

 As an answer to this unfortunate situation, Thrive Coffee Roasting was launched in May of 2020.
 As a local, small-batch, craft roaster, Thrive Coffee Roasting excels in producing some of the finest coffee ever consumed.
 This amazingly roasted coffee is paired perfectly with our continuing mission of providing employment opportunities to people with disabilities, and we are proud to have made this change.
-We offer a fantastic selection of blends, like Red Bike and Campfire, as well as single-origin beans, like Colombia, Kenya, and Brazil.
 As a nonprofit, the money that is made off of our roasted coffee goes directly back to our mission of employing people with disabilities.
 Every three bags of coffee that we sell helps us to pay for one hour of labor for these great employees.